You are viewing a past event. Please visit the course homepage for current courses.

 Laboratory modules cover the following areas:

-2. Gene Regulation Technologies – Epigenetic Engineering
+• 1.
+Gene regulation technologies - Epigenetic Engineering

-3. Model-driven genetic circuits design and Biomolecular neural networks
+3. Model-driven approach to genetic circuits design

 Students will first learn essential synthetic biology techniques in a four-day ‘boot camp’ at the beginning of the course.
 Following the boot camp, they will rotate through research projects in select areas.
 Students will also interact closely with a panel of internationally recognized speakers who will collectively provide a broad overview of synthetic biology applications, including renewable chemical production and therapeutics, state-of-the-art techniques, case studies in human practices, and socially responsible innovation.

-Caleb Bashor, Rice University, Houston, TX
+Cameron Glasscock, Rice University, Houston, TX

 Application Instructions: